 Focusing on creative and portfolio career development, Drake Music will also support the musicians to attend sector-led seminars and conferences, creating opportunities for networking, self-promotion and awareness raising.

-‘Emergent: Music Legacy Commissions’ will see 3 new works commissioned by early career Disabled musicians per year.
+‘Emergent: A Music Legacy Commissions’ will see 3 new works commissioned by early career Disabled musicians per year.

 These will be awarded across the country, in partnership with leading music venues and organisations and will cover a range of musical styles.